-Quite possibly the only downside of Davines is that it can be challenging to find in-store and online.
-I’ve seen Davines sold at professional salons, directly on Davines’ website, and at the following retailers:
+The only downside of Davines is that it can be challenging to find in-store and online.
+I like to buy mine at my hair salon or at Target.
+I’ve also seen it sold directly on Davines’ website and at the following retailers:

 - Target (not sold in stores)